 Whisk in wine, scraping bottom of pan, simmer till reduced by half.
 Add the stock or broth.
 Return the pork to the pan with any juices, add bay leaves and thyme sprigs.
 Add water to bring the level of the liquid to just near the top of the pork, but do allow the liquid to cover the meat.

-Cover and place in oven to braise for about three hours at 325 degrees, until meat is fork tender.
-After an hour and 45 minutes, add in the potatoes and carrots.
+Cover and place in oven to braise for about three hours total at 325 degrees, until meat is fork tender.
+After an hour and 45 minutes in the oven, add in the potatoes and carrots.
 To promote browning of the vegetables, turn them in the sauce as you put them in.
 Check the liquid level and add a bit of additional water, if needed.
 It should be about halfway up the meat at this point.

 Check it for doneness and liquid level again at about 2 and 1/2 hours.
 Depending on how hot your oven runs, it may be close to being done.